renatex333/full-stack-todo-list/frontend/README.md

 ## License

 This project is licensed under the MIT License.
-For more details, see the [LICENSE](LICENSE) file.